Meenakshi5055/mastering_html/lists.md

 [▶️ to run the code in VS code](https://code.visualstudio.com/)

+*press full-stop (" . ") to run the code, it directly takes you to the VS-Code.*

 * Use unordered lists when items can be scrambled without changing the meaning.
 Items are grouped but hold equal priority.

 **2. Ordered list:**